Photo and signature

 Fee: See Cost of renewing a licence on the SAAQ website

-You can renew or replace your card at the same time as your driver’s licence.
+You can renew or replace your Health Insurance Card only or along with your driver’s licence.

 Photos sent by mail are refused